 Library use

 The same machinery is importable for notebooks and pipelines:pandaprobe-harness-calibrate --json emits the identical structure from the command line.
-A self-contained walkthrough lives at examples/calibration_demo.py in the repository.
+A self-contained walkthrough lives at examples/misc/calibration_demo.py in the repository.